Lincoln Park Apartment Living

 There’s no shortage of public houses and watering holes in Lincoln Park, and apartment renters in this Chicago neighborhood will easily find a place to go out and socialize.
 There are cheaper dive bars that signal allegiance to one of the Big Ten schools and are popular for big games, but there are also upscale places to have more “adult” conversations over high concept cocktails.

 Coffee in Lincoln Park

 Lincoln Park Chicago residents have no trouble getting a buzz from caffeine purveyors.
-Locals enjoy the eclectic ambiance and old world charm of Bourgeois Pig Cafe on Fullerton Avenue.
+Locals enjoy the eclectic ambiance and old-world charm of the Bourgeois Pig Cafe on Fullerton Avenue.

 History in Lincoln Park

 Lincoln Park is a Chicago neighborhood easily recognized for its placid, tree-lined streets, an abundance of apartments for rent, and quiet pace of life.
 But the history in this neighborhood is anything but tranquil; some pretty major events went down here, in fact.
 For starters, the park named after the 16th U.S. President Abraham Lincoln also contains a famous statue of ol' Abe (one of five Lincoln statues around the city).
 There are opportunities to engage with nature in Lincoln Park, both at the nation's oldest public zoo and the Alfred Caldwell Lily Pool.
 The latter is a famous entry into the distinctly American school of Prairie-style architecture.
 The neighborhood's history also contains its share of lore from Chicago's seedy underbelly.
 John Dillinger, aka Public Enemy No. 1, frequently dined at the Seminary Restaurant 2402 N Lincoln Avenue.
 Lincoln Park apartment renters would know it today as the site of a McDonald's by the DePaul University campus.
 Dillinger also met his demise outside the Biograph Theater on N Lincoln Ave.